brutusin/wava/README.md

 On each scheduler monitoring iteration:

-1. The scheduler choses a candidate job to be preempted, based on its idempotency (idempotent first) and priority (low priority first) 2.
-In case that the ratio of the sum of the sizes of the blocked jobs to the scheduler capacity exceeds a configurable value, the scenario is considered as starving, and the scheduler preempts the candidate job to make room for a potentially blocking job to run.
+1. The scheduler choses a candidate job to be preempted, based on its idempotency (idempotent first) and priority (low priority first).
+2. In case that the ratio of the sum of the sizes of the blocked jobs to the scheduler capacity exceeds a configurable value, the scenario is considered as starving, and the scheduler preempts the candidate job to make room for a potentially blocking job to run.

 ## Requirements
 `$JAVA_HOME` environment variable set pointing to a JRE 8+